ECCC-ASTD-MRD/MIDAS-src/scripts/f90doc/README.md

 First, one must download a program, called `gitlab-runner`, which listens to the GitLab server for triggers to CI.
-This program must be comptatible with the GitLab version where the code is hosted.
+This program must be comptatible with the GitLab API version where the code is hosted.
 In our case, we must download the program with the command:
 ```bash
 wget https://gitlab-ci-multi-runner-downloads.s3.amazonaws.com/v1.11.5/binaries/gitlab-ci-multi-runner-linux-amd64